taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Manage_PW_Policies.md

 ### Task 1 - Configure the Microsoft 365 password policy

+In this task, you will change Adatum's password policy that controls how often users must change their password. **Note** Microsoft no longer recommend password expiration for users stating "Password expiration requirements do more harm than good".
+Details on more information regarding this can be found in Step 5.
+Depending on your tenancy creation date, you may find that you have no password expiration enabled or the defaults mentioned below.

-In this task, you will change Adatum's password policy that controls how often users must change their password.
-A good practice is to have your users change their passwords every 90 days with a warning of 14 days prior to the update, both of which are the default settings in Microsoft 365.
+Historically, you had your users change their passwords every 90 days with a warning of 14 days prior to the update, both of which were the default settings in Microsoft 365.
 However, for this lab exercise, you will change password expiration to occur every 14 days, with a 14 day notification.

 **Important** - You are making this change simply for testing purposes.
 Since all users' passwords will expire within 14 days, and with a notification window of 14 days, they will all be within the 14 day notification window.
 This will enable you to see what happens when a user falls within the 14 day window prior to his or her password expiring.
 In this task you will make this policy change; in the next task, you will test the ramifications of this change.